Abundance for slc surfaces over arbitrary fields: Preliminaries

 \subsection{Demi-normal varieties and slc pairs}

 We recall the definitions of demi-normal varieties and of slc pairs.
-We refer the reader to \cite[\S 3]{Posva_Gluing_for_surfaces_and_threefolds} for basic properties worked out in the generality we need.
+We refer the reader to~\cite[Section~3]{Posva_Gluing_for_surfaces_and_threefolds} for basic properties worked out in the generality we need.

-\begin{definition} A one-dimensional Noetherian local ring $(R,\fm)$ is called a \textbf{node} if there exists a ring isomorphism $R\cong S/(f)$, where $(S,\fn)$ is a regular two-dimensional local ring and $f\in \fn^2$ is an element that is not a square in $\fn^2/\fn^3$.
+\begin{definition} A one-dimensional reduced Noetherian local ring $(R,\fm)$ is called a \emph{node} if there exists a ring isomorphism $R\cong S/(f)$, where $(S,\fn)$ is a regular two-dimensional local ring and $f\in \fn^2$ is an element that is not a square in $\fn^2/\fn^3$.

-A locally Noetherian integral scheme (or ring) is called \textbf{nodal} if its codimension one local rings are regular or nodal.
-It is called \textbf{demi-normal} if it is $S_2$ and nodal. \end{definition}
+A locally Noetherian reduced scheme (or ring) is called \emph{nodal} if its codimension one local rings are regular or nodal.
+It is called \emph{demi-normal} if it is $S_2$ and nodal. \end{definition}

 Let $X$ be a reduced scheme with normalization $\pi\colon \bar{X}\to X$.
 The conductor ideal of the normalization is defined as

 It is an ideal in both $\sO_X$ and $\sO_{\bar{X}}$.
 We let